 The ore cost is a combination of the processing cost, any mining specific Mineral Reserve costs (e.g. rehandle, grade control etc.) and the road haulage to the Higginsville Mill.
 Summarised processing costs include an allowance for sustaining capital and tails dam construction on a dollar per tonne basis.

-The net price calculation is detailed in Error!
-Reference source not found.; the resulting variable cut-offs used to define the Mineral Reserve are detailed in Table 15-18.
+The net price calculation is detailed in Table 15-18; the resulting variable cut-offs used to define the Mineral Reserve are detailed in Table 15-19.